 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the City of Bullard, Texas are described in Note I to the financial statements.
-The City implemented GASB 87 - Leases as of October 2021.
 We noted no transactions entered into by the City of Bullard, Texas during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.